tgfrerer/island/README.md

 Note that we're using the symlink `current` mentioned above, so that we're always sourcing the current SDK.

-### Ubuntu 18.0

-Add a library search path entry for SDK libs:
+Then add a library search path entry for SDK libs:

     sudo echo echo "$VULKAN_SDK/lib" > /etc/ld.so.conf.d/vk.conf